sharonsajipaul/book_renter/CONTRIBUTING.md

 Just know, it may mean calling `pnpm install` (pnpm will make this faster) when switching between the two, since Next.js uses native tooling.

-You may also have to install `lint-staged` on the host: `npm install -g lint-staged`.
+You may also have to install `lint-staged` on the host: `pnpm install -g lint-staged`.

 On Windows, make sure Git's bash is being used and not some other installation, like from MinGW or WSL.
 You can put `C:/Program Files/Git/bin` first in the path to ensure this.